zhenglab/Analytic-ICP/README.md

 # Smooth Adjustment

-**Analytic Iterive Closest Point (Analytic-ICP)** is a point-set registration algorithm, originally developed by Wei Feng et al.
+**Analytic Iterative Closest Point (Analytic-ICP)** is a point-set registration algorithm, originally developed by Wei Feng et al.

 This repository provides the official C++ implementation of our paper "Low-Cost Approximation of Smooth Mapping for Point Set Registration".